 This post covers everything you want to know about K-pop stars and military enlistment in Korea.

-I did some research in Korean about upcoming military service for idols.
+I did some research in Korean about upcoming military service for idols, including the soon to be enlisted members of BTS.

 Let’s check it out!